enigma2006x/mixed-swift-objc-framework/README.markdown

 # How to Mix Swift and Objective-C in a Framework Target

+**This is a fork of [this repo][1], upgraded for swift 4 to solve recurrent issue `Include of non-modular header inside framework module swift objective c` happening while trying to use objective c framework inside swift framework.
+The "Module maps" section of [this page][2] provides a straightforward way to solve the issue (cf. Antonio Romano).**

 In an app target, a bridging header does the trick.
 Inside a framework target, things are trickier.

 Out of the box, Swift code can access ObjC code defined in header files which have an `#import` inside the frameworks umbrella header.
 These are also the public header files.
 If we want Swift to access private classes from within the same framework, we have to dance a small dance.